Food & Drink

 Image Credit: Bistro Livi | Instagram

 Step into Bistro Livi, and the first three words that might come to mind are: minimalist, Melbourne, mouthwatering.
-This fine dining restaurant has an understated elegance that would feel just at home in the big city as it does in Murbah, and its menu is equally swanky.
+This fine dining restaurant has an understated elegance that would feel just as much at home in the big city as it does in Murbah, and its menu is equally swanky.

-This is the home of Murwillumbah’s only pickled octopus (that we know of), as well as dishes like seared Wagyu beef with pearl oyster cream and pickled turnip tops.
+This is the home of some of Murwillumbah’s most exciting and innovative eats—think roasted quail, melt-in-your-mouth jamón, and a flourless chocolate cake that had me weak in the knees.
 Don’t come here expecting views of the river or the countryside, though.
 The focus is on full flavours and fresh produce—everything else, like the dim lighting and marble cladding, exists to enhance them.
-And, yes, Bistro Livi boasts a serious selection of vino, which suits a restaurant located in the Art Deco building of Murwillumbah’s Art Precinct.

 Barrels Pizza